Skip to main content

 Summary

-The AIP state machine defines protocol-level constraints that ensure a single source of truth for every ad — preventing duplicates, enforcing fairness, and keeping the ecosystem financially clean.
+The AIP state machine defines protocol-level constraints that ensure a single source of truth for every decision lifecycle - preventing duplicates, enforcing fairness, and keeping the ecosystem financially clean.
 Operators implement their own state management systems to enforce these constraints.